flaf/miscellaneous/puppet/modules/pxeserver/README.md

 DNS server forwards the DNS requests to the DNS servers set in the local file `/etc/resolv.conf` via the `nameserver` instructions.

+The `resolv_file` parameter allows to set the `resolv-file` instruction in the dnsmasq configuration, ie the DNS to forward the requests.
+The default value of this parameter is `''` (an empty string) which means that the parameter is not handled at all.

 The `apt_proxy` parameter allows to set a APT proxy in the preseed files.
 If not set, its default value